-Adolescent males seek intimacy and close relationships with the opposite sexJuly 15th, 2014 in Health /
+Adolescent males seek intimacy and close relationships with the opposite sexJuly 15, 2014 in Medicine & Health / Health

 Teenage boys desire intimacy and sex in the context of a meaningful relationship and value trust in their partnerships, according to researchers at Columbia University's Mailman School of Public Health.
 The research provides a snapshot of the development of masculine values in adolescence, an area that has been understudied.
 Findings are online in the American Journal of Men's Health.

 The researchers studied 33 males who ranged from 14 to 16 years of age to learn more about how their romantic and sexual relationships developed, progressed, and ended.
 The participants were recruited during routine medical visits at a community adolescent clinic that serves low-income, predominately African-American adolescents.
 The group's sexual history began earlier than the national average, putting them at increased risk for sexually transmitted diseases.

 Participants were asked open-ended questions about relationships and sex, such as desirable partner characteristics, intimacy, closeness, and trust.

 "Prevailing values in our culture suggest adolescent males want sex, not relationships.
 However, values and behaviors related to sex and relationships are likely more complex than typically portrayed," said first author David Bell, MD, MPH, assistant professor of Population and Family Health at the Mailman School of Public Health and assistant professor of Pediatrics at Columbia University Medical Center.
 "In fact, very few of the participants described sex as the main goal of opposite-sex interactions and relationships."